Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Declarative Typing

 \subsection{Subtyping}

-We give our two subtyping relations in Figure~\ref{fig:decl-subtyping}.
+We give our two subtyping relations, $\declsubtype^{+}$ and $\declsubtype^{-}$, in Figure~\ref{fig:decl-subtyping}.
 We treat the universal quantifier as a negative type (since it is a function in System F), and the existential as a positive type (since it is a pair in System F).
 We have two typing rules for each of these connectives, corresponding to the left and right rules for universals and existentials in the sequent calculus.
 We treat all other types as having no polarity.
 The positive and negative subtype judgments are mutually recursive, and the \DsubPosNeg rule permits switching the polarity of subtyping from positive to negative when both of the types are non-positive, and conversely for \DsubNegPos.
-When both types are neither positive nor negative, we require them to be equal (\DsubRefl).
+When both types are neither positive nor negative, we require them to be equal (\DsubReflPm).

 In logical terms, functions and guarded types are negative; sums, products and assertion types are positive.
 We could potentially operate on these types in the negative and positive subtype relations, respectively.
 Leaving out (for example) function subtyping means that we will have to do some $\eta$-expansions to get programs to typecheck; we omit these rules to keep the implementation complexity low.
+(The idea that $\eta$-expansion can substitute for subsumption dates to \citet{Barendregt83}.)

 This also illustrates a nice feature of bidirectional typing: we are relatively free to adjust the subtype relation to taste.
+Moreover, the structure of polarization makes it easy to work out just what the rules should be.
+E.g., to add function subtyping to our system, we would use the rule:

+As polarized function types are a negative type of the form $X^+ \to Y^-$, we see (1) the rule as a whole lives in the negative subtyping judgement, (2) argument types compare in the positive judgement (with the usual contravariant twist), and (3) result types compare in the negative judgement.

-\subsection{Typing judgments}
+\subsection{Typing Judgments}

 \Label{sec:decl-typing-judgments}